jhonas-cloud/nextwork-web-project/README.md

 * Use token as temporary password to push it on our Git repo
 * Add new commit
 * And lastly, create a README.md that showcasing our project documentation.
-On day 3, I used this repository to make build a Web application using Maven and CodeArtifact.
+<br> On day 3, I used this repository to make build a Web application using Maven and CodeArtifact.
+<br> On day 4, I used this repository to build a Web application using CodeBuild and CodeArtifact.
+Now it uses CI/CD Pipeline.